apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 ```

 With the above APIs, we should be able to effectively bridge any system into a
-`MultiProducerSingleConsumerChannel` regardless if the system is callback-based,
+`MultiProducerSingleConsumerAsyncChannel` regardless if the system is callback-based,
 blocking, or asynchronous.

 ### Multi producer